 1.In the business economy it is used to designate the size of the equity (capital owned by the company).
-According to the international accounting standards, equity is the capital of an enterprise which, regardless of the type of ownership, includes: the value of individual investors' investments, the value of issued shares and other unlisted property, such as disposable income above share premium, property value appreciation due to positive revaluation effects, reserves, undistributed profit.
+According to the international accounting standards, equity is the capital of an enterprise which, regardless of the type of ownership, includes: the value of individual investors' investments, the value of issued shares and other unlisted property, such as disposable income above share premium, property appreciation value due to positive revaluation effects, reserves, undistributed profit.

 There are three types of equity, ie own capital: owner's capital, partnership capital and share capital.
 Owner's capital is that owned by one person.
-The owner has unlimited liability for the debts of his company with his entire property (business and personal).
+The owner has unlimited liability for the debts of his company with his entire property.
 Capital owned by partnership companies is partnership capital.
-Although this type of capital is identical in terms of characteristics, it is possible that some owners have limited pliability in the amount of business assets (limited liability partnership).
-The third type of capital is share (corporative) capital.
+Although this type of capital is identical in terms of characteristics, it is possible that some owners have limited pliability in the amount of business asset.
+The third type of capital is share capital.
 This capital is divided into shares and has a high degree of capital market mobility.
 The liability of its owners is limited to the amount of business property.

 2. money that an individual or company invests in starting up or running a business venture.
-Capital means the total value of an enterprise's assets (financed from own and / or foreign sources).
-Capital can therefore be viewed as assets (assets) or ownership (liabilities), ie as their interdependence;
+Capital means the total value of an enterprise's assets.
+Capital can therefore be viewed as assets or ownership (liabilities), ie as their interdependence;

-3.long-term corporate liabilities (equity and long-term debts);
+3.long-term corporate liabilities;